kaltura/DeveloperPortalDocs/documentation/PlayKit/IMAPlugin-Android.md

 pluginConfig.plugins.setPluginConfig(IMAPlugin.factory.getName(), adsConfig.toJSONObject());
 ```

-## Registering to AD STARTED Event
+## Register to the Ad Started Event

-Ad started event has `AdInfo` playload in it
-ths data can be fetched by the following way:
+The Ad Started event includes the `AdInfo` playload.
+You can fetch this data in the following way:

 ```
 player.addEventListener(new PKEvent.Listener() {